AkeshSamuditha/DBMS-Air-Line-Reservation/README.md

 make sure to edit .env with the relavant information of your sql database.

+run the main.sql and data.sql scripts one after the other in your sql database.

 Then open a terminal inside that new folder and install the following using those commands.

   npm install   -- install all dependencies